The translation of this document is outdated.

 other circumstances which are relevant to the case.

-(6) The paid fine or pecuniary penalty shall be transferred to
+(6) The paid fine or pecuniary penalty shall be transferred

-the State basic budget.
+into the State basic budget.

 [23 November 2020]